munsifhusami1/Grants-Project/README.md

 ## Debugging

 Transform functions were run twice during early iterations which resulted in inaccurate multiplication factors.
-These were rewritten and the code rebuilt in a new notebook to minimize stale function carryover from COlab.
+These were rewritten and the code rebuilt in a new notebook to minimize stale function carryover from Colab.

 ## How to Run